Tribal Gathering: History

+BTY Limited ceased trading in 1993 following considerable investment in trying to bring the UK dance party scene to San Francisco in partnership with Bill Graham Presents.
+The Universe brand was subsequently adopted by the Mean Fiddler organisation.

 The first Tribal Gathering took place Friday 30 April 1993 at Lower Pertwood Farm near Warminster, Wiltshire.
 25,000 attended to see acts such as Laurent Garnier, Carl Cox, Aphex Twin, DiY Sound System and Pete Tong.

 In March 1994 they opened the legendary London night club 'Final Frontier', at Club UK in Wandsworth.
 Weekly nights ran for several years, relocating in 1997 to the Complex Club in Islington.
 Each week featured numerous headline djs and live acts, the likes of which had never been seen before.
 A proud moment for the promoters was when 'Final Frontier' was voted number 5 in Musik Magazines top 50 clubs of all time, just behind Studio 54, Dorian Gray, Paradise Garage and Limelight.

 Also in 1993 the Universe - World Techno Tribe compilation CD was released in Europe on Rising High Records, on Sony Music in Japan and Moonshine Music in the USA.
 Compiled and mixed by Mr Oz it reached number 4 in the Gallup album charts.
 Subsequent CDs were later released on MMS records and FFRR.

 The Criminal Justice Bill of 1994 discouraged massive outdoor raves.
 In 1994 Tribal Gathering moved to Munich, Germany and in cooperation with "N.A.S.A/ Hannover Nice And Safe Attitude" staged an event there.

 In the UK, Tribal Gathering teamed up with the Mean Fiddler organisation to organise more legal festivals.
 The next event took place in May 1995, at Otmoor Park, Beckley, Oxfordshire.
 Headline acts included The Prodigy, Orbital and Moby.

 The 1996 version of the Tribal Gathering took place in June at Luton Hoo, Bedfordshire with 30,000 turning up to see sets by Underworld, Leftfield, The Chemical Brothers, Black Grape, Goldie, Daft Punk and others.

 In 1997, at Luton Hoo, Kraftwerk were the headliners of the festival, playing for the first time in the UK since 1992.
 The show was a monumental success, even though there was no new material released since The Mix.

 From 1994 Universe ran the infamous London club night Final Frontier at Club UK, three rooms of electronic music in varying form and style.
 Acid, Techno, Tribal, Trance and House.
-Their DJ lineups were nothing short of phenomenal, each Friday over four years resident DJ's Gayle San, Tin Tin, Mr Oz, Murf and Matt Tangent played along side nearly every 'A' list DJ from the UK, EU and around The Globe!
+Their DJ lineups were nothing short of phenomenal, each Friday over four years resident DJ's Gayle San, Tin Tin, Mr Oz, Murf and Matt Tangent played alongside nearly every 'A' list DJ from the UK, EU and around The Globe!
 After 4 years at Club UK the Universe Crew moved from Wandsworth and moved to Islington and rebranded from Final Frontier to Voyager, which was held at Complex Club, which was previously the home of the AWOL Drum and Bass events.